Design Studio

 Share of energy demand by different data centre components globally.

-With the rise of technology and the Internet cam the rise of data centres.
+With the rise of technology and the Internet came the rise of data centres.
 Switzerland has seen a drastic increase in the number of data centres within its borders, especially from the 21st century, and this number will continue to grow.
 With plans to build larger and “better” data centres in the near future, data centres are no longer just increasing in number, but also in scale—which will result in an exponential rise in energy demand.

 Chart of the construction of data centres in Switzerland over time.